shollinger/TDD/README.md

 - Automated tests at build-time to ensure new builds and releases contain code that's working.
 - Know all the requirements of the unit.
+- Immediate Testing Feedback Loop
-- Know immediately if modified code breaks another requirement of the unit.
+ - Did modified code breaks another requirement of the unit?
+ - Did modified/added code meet the new requirements?
 - Can easily reason about how to write tests.
 - Write testable code!